dabapps/django-readers/README.md

 `django-readers` doesn't provide any code to help with this, but we encourage you to follow the same function-oriented philosophy.
 Structure your codebase around functions which take model instances and encapsulate these sorts of write actions.
 You might choose to call them `action functions` and place them in a file called `actions.py`.

 The other common task needed is data validation.
 We'd suggest Django forms and/or Django REST framework serializers are perfectly adequate here.

+### Is `django-readers` a "service layer"?

+Not really, although it does solve some of the same problems.
+It suggests alternative (and, we think, beneficial) ways to structure your business logic without attempting to hide or abstract away the underlying Django concepts, and so should be easily understandable by any experienced Django developer.
+You can easily "mix and match" `django-readers` concepts into an existing application.

+If you are someone who feels more comfortable talking about established Design Patterns, you may consider the dictionaries returned from projector functions as simple [Data Transfer Objects](https://martinfowler.com/eaaCatalog/dataTransferObject.html), and the idea of dividing read and write logic into `readers` and `actions` as a version of [CQRS](https://martinfowler.com/bliki/CQRS.html).

 ## Code of conduct